 Overall quality of life is enhanced with replacement teeth that look, feel and function like natural teeth.
 With implant-supported replacement teeth, the appearance of the smile is more natural and the teeth function more like natural teeth.
 The result is increased comfort and confidence when smiling, speaking and eating.

-Integrity of facial structures is preserved.
+The integrity of facial structures is preserved.
 By preventing the bone resorption that would normally occur with the loss of teeth, the facial structures remain intact.
 This is particularly important when all of the teeth are missing, as the lower one-third of the face collapses if implants are not placed to preserve the bone.

 Adjacent teeth are not compromised to replace missing teeth.
-Tooth replacement with traditional tooth-supported bridges requires grinding down the teeth adjacent to the missing tooth/teeth, so that the bridge can be cemented onto them.
+Tooth replacement with traditional tooth-supported bridges requires grinding down the teeth adjacent to the missing tooth/teeth so that the bridge can be cemented onto them.
 This tooth structure can never be replaced and the long-term health of these teeth is compromised.
 The teeth are then made to do the work they were intended for plus the work of the missing tooth.

 The mouth is restored as closely as possible to its natural state.
 By replacing the entire tooth, including the root, it is possible to replicate the function of natural teeth, with a strong, stable foundation that allows comfortable biting and chewing.
 In addition, nothing in the mouth looks or feels artificial.